Alex. Brown & Sons Company Building

 Alex Brown and sons was founded in 1800 and stayed in independent operation for almost 200 years.
 In 1997, it was acquired by Bankers Trust and was ultimately integrated into Deutsche Bank.

 The Alex Brown and Sons Building owes its survival of the Great Fire to its small size.
-As sparks and embers flew through the air igniting buildings all around it, a thermal updraft acted as a sort of fan keeping the flying flames from landing on the building’s roof.
+As sparks and embers flew through the air igniting the much taller buildings all around it, a thermal updraft acted as a sort of fan keeping the flying flames from landing on the building’s roof.
 The heat of the fire was so intense that it caused the brownstone to crack apart near the front door.
-After the fire, the Alex Brown and Sons firm choose not to replace the cracked stone as a reminder to what almost happened.
-The building was renovated in 1996 and reopened as a bank.
-Inside visitors can see the refurbished glass dome thought to be the work of Gustave Baumstark.
+The broken stone is still visible, since the Alex Brown and Sons firm choose not to replace the cracked stone as a reminder of what almost happened.
+The building was renovated in 1996 and reopened as a bank, which it remained until 2016.
+A restaurant opened on the location in 2019, but had to close in 2020 due to the COVID pandemic.